Rational Models for Inflation-Linked Derivatives: Rational term structures

-Finally, we consider the Year-on-Year swap (YoY swap) which exchanges yearly percentage increments of CPI with a fixed rate.
-The YoY swap can be decomposed into swaplets, so we consider first the price $V_{tT_i} ^{\suptext{YoYSL}}$ at time $t<T_{i-1}$ of a swaplet over the period $[T_{i-1}, T_i]$.
-By the fundamental pricing relation~\eqref{RIeqPricingFormulaM} we have
+Next, we consider the Year-on-Year swap (YoY swap) which exchanges yearly percentage increments of CPI against a fixed rate.
+The YoY swap can be decomposed into swaplets, so we consider first the price $V_{tT_i} ^{\suptext{YoYSL}}$ at time $t<T_{i-1}$ of a such over the period $[T_{i-1}, T_i]$.
+By the pricing relation~\eqref{RIeqPricingFormulaM} we have